HaoleiH/AI-driven-projects/local_sharing/readme.md

 # how to use

-download [all-in-one.zip](https://github.com/HaoleiH/AI-driven-projects/releases/tag/v0.2). this zip file contains a portable python environment and the code need to start the local website.
+download [all-in-one.zip](https://github.com/HaoleiH/AI-driven-projects/releases/tag/v0.2). this zip file contains a portable python environment and the coded need to start the local website.

 unzip. double-click message.bat, give permission to python.exe in the pop-up window.